hendrikmaus/openhab-auth-router/testing/README.md

-# Authenticated Passthrough Example
+# Testing Setup

 Add openhab-auth-router as auth proxy between nginx and openHAB with basic authentication in place.
+The router is build on each run in its own build container.

 Use either `admin` or `demo` user and try the router in action.